a-r-d/java-1-class-demos/week9/readme.md

  - Homework review - forms
  - Homework review - try/catch
  - Homework review - week 8
+ - Homework 8: how do you compare dates?
+What is a unix timestamp?
+How do you get them?
  - look @ week 4 "notes-on-code.md"
  - Don't capitalize Methods, that is not idiomatic java
  - Don't capitalize package names.
 This is reverse DNS format.